longhorn/website/content/docs/0.8.1/terminology.md

 ### Volumes

-Volumes in Longhorn are Kubernetes Volumes, they are created and managed as the Longhorn Volume Manager.
+Volumes in Longhorn are Kubernetes Volumes, they are created and managed as the Longhorn Manager.

 ### Disaster Recovery Volumes